Vegan coconut cake with custard is a gorgeous dessert that combines the tropical essence of coconut with the rich, creamy texture of custard.

 covering the vegano coconut cake with whipped cream

-covering the vegan coconut cake with shredded coconut
+vegan coconut cake with coconut flakes

-• Store in the refrigerator or eat straight away!
+• Store in the refrigerator or eat straight away.

 Notes